TOP 5 Jogging Strollers of 2018 – prepare to be amazed!

 A lightweight frame, large underneath basket (never buy a stroller without this) and a roomy reclining seat are far more important.
 Focus on whether a stroller is reliable (simple and sturdy construction), good for sleeping (reclines quietly), and has enough storage space (backseat net and underneath basket) to load it up and keep your hands free.
 Think less about maneuvering in crowded areas or collapsing the stroller in one second (after a while, you should be able to do this with just your two hands).

-Take a fixed wheel if you’re serious about sport and swivel if you’re not
+Take a fixed wheel if you’re very serious about sport and swivel if you’re not that much

 Test drive it if you can

 When testing it: